 Any insurance company we work with has, we have found, various contests and awards to motivate agents to sell a certain number of products.
 We absolutely NEVER participate in these contests and will only recommend insurance products if you specifically ask for them or if we believe they are appropriate given your needs, goals, and risk tolerance.

 Will you itemize all your fees and expenses in writing?

 Will you consider charging by the hour or retainer instead of an annual fee based on my assets?

 Can you tell me about your conflicts of interest, orally, and in writing?

 We provide insurance products and they pay commissions.
-If a client buys one of these products, we waive our ongoing financial planning fees.
-Also, because we are fiduciaries, we will only ever recommend a product if we believe that it provides the preferred means of helping the client achieve his or her goals within his or her risk profile.
+Because we are fiduciaries, we will only ever recommend a product if we believe that it provides a suitable means of helping the client achieve his or her goals within his or her risk profile.